luckypoem/moesocks/README.md

   to any transmission.
 Deep packet inspection (DPI) becomes almost impossible unless AES256 stream cipher can be broken on a per connection basis.
-This leaves the Great Firewall of China (GFW) only two options: block any transmission it can not understand using any method, particularly DPI, or leave shadowsocks alone.
+This leaves the Great Firewall of China (GFW) only two options: block any transmission it can not understand by any method, particularly DPI, or leave shadowsocks alone.
 So far GFW has chosen the latter.
 * [shadowsocks-haskell] by rnons, another implementation of shadowsocks in Haskell, also greatly inspired MoeSocks.
 Much of the understanding of